mauriciocramos/RepData_PeerAssessment1/PA1_template.md

 *************************
 # Imputing missing values

-Note that there are a number of days/intervals where there are missing values (coded as NA).
+Note that there are a number of days/intervals where there is missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

-##Missing values in the dataset

-Total number of missing values in the dataset
+## Total number of missing values in the dataset

 ```r
 (missingValuesTotal <- sum(is.na(activity$steps)))